 Many store credit cards come with no annual fees and useful welcome offers.
 That is why they can make a great secondary credit card and addition to your wallet.

 Most retailers like to promote their credit cards as a great way to save money, and they usually deliver on that promise.
 Some may even offer $25 off your first purchase or something similar.
 After that, you may also receive discounts or earn double the reward points when you shop at specific stores.
-And, these cards aren’t exclusive to the brand featured, allowing members to earn rewards everywhere else they shop, typically at a lower point or cash back percentage.
+And, some of these cards aren’t exclusive to the brand featured, allowing members to earn rewards everywhere else they shop, typically at a lower point or cash back percentage.

 Apart from general in-store or online discounts, many store credit cards offer membership perks.
 Cardholders may be able to return items without a receipt or take advantage of extended returns, attend members-only events, enjoy free shipping, or access financing and installment plan options.